ssuleee/seun-sule-pui-hw/final-project/README.md

 Describe your website (300 words).

+My website is a short quiz with people in colors hair textures in mind.
+Often times we are forgotten in the beauty industry so I wanted to create an experince for our hair care.
+I made the transitions slower so that indivduals can remember there going through black girl experince.

 - What is the purpose of your website?
 - Who is the target audience?
 - What information do you convey with your website?